Electrical Design Software | Elecdes Design Suite by Scada Systems Ltd

 • A currently open DBF or table name.

-• A full path to another database.
+• A full path to another DBF/table/sheet.

 Blanks allowed and treated as blanks.